 Welcome to the final post of Tandem Innovation Group’s first blog series: Startup Financial Management 101!
-In this four part series, we provided the basics on managing your startup’s finances.
-From breaking down key concepts, to providing tips, and illustrating through examples; this series is the go-to resource for entrepreneurs.
+In this four-part series, we provided the basics of managing your startup’s finances.
+From breaking down key concepts to providing tips and illustrating through examples, this series is the go-to resource for entrepreneurs.
 Curated with the expertise of Tandem network professionals, we want to make it simple for you to understand your startup’s finances.

 Today we are looking at cap tables and stock options.
 We will be explaining what these are, why they are important, and how you can use them to propel your startup to the next level.

 Capitalization tables, otherwise known as cap tables, are a breakdown of a company’s shareholders’ equity.
 Cap tables show all of equity ownership capital, including common shares, preferred shares, options, and convertible equity.
 They list out each type of equity ownership, the individual investor, and the share prices/investments.

 What Are the Different Fundraising Rounds?

 There are five key fundraising rounds, each of which involves a different type of investor and stage of company development.

 The Seed round generally involves a raise between $500k- $2M.
 With a valuation of approximately $3-6M.
 Anything before that is a pre-seed.
 Anything more than that can sometimes be considered a Series A where you are raising between $2-$15M, where the valuation is between $10-$30M.
 Your valuation will likely depend on how much you need and how much you are willing to give up.

 Employee stock options are a type of equity compensation for employees.
 Instead of granting shares of stock directly, the company gives derivative options on the stock.
 There are pros and cons to this compensation structure.

 There are six key characteristics that define each stock option:

 - Grant price/exercise price/strike price – the specified price at which your employee stock option plan says you can purchase the stock.